Interrobang01/iblib/README.md

 INPUTS:
 - string, the name of the iblib component to test

+### check_around_object
+Returns a table of all the objects within a set distance of another object, sort of like a forcefield.
+Used for checking contact.
+Doesn't work with circles, use get_objects_in_circle() instead.

+INPUTS:
+- object, the object you want to test
+- table of objects, all the hits

 ### rotate_vector
 Rotates a vector by an angle in radians.